moorara/gelato/README.md

 ### `build`

 `gelato build` compiles your binary and injects the build metadata into the `version` package (if any).

 `gelato build -cross-compile` builds the binaries for all supported platforms.

+`gelato build -decorate` decorates an application with a set of decorators.
+Decoration is an experimental feature to decorate the applications with **horizontal layout**.
+It wraps the `controller`, `gateway`, `handler`, and `repository` packages with a set of decorators.
+Decorators can be used for augmenting an application with *observability*, *error reccovery*, etc.

 ### `release`